fimselamse/fimselamse.github.io/_posts/2023-03-21-final-project.markdown

 Looking at the graph above it becomes clear that the efforts to reduce pedestrian injuries have been unsuccessful or have yet to take effect as a result of the changed made to intersection made in 2022.
 Without too much speculation, one can imagine that introducing a lot of changes to intersection might take some getting used to for the natives of NYC.
 So while the number of crashes have gone down, the number of injuries have stalled or even seen an increase!

-In a press release, the New York City Department of Transportation (NYC DOT) praised the Vision Zero Initiative for reducing the number of fatalities by 6.3% from 2021 to 2022 for the first time in three years [cite https://www.nyc.gov/html/dot/html/pr2023/vision-zero-fatalities-dropped-2022.shtml].
+In a press release, the New York City Department of Transportation (NYC DOT) praised the Vision Zero Initiative for reducing the number of fatalities by 6.3% from 2021 to 2022 for the first time in three years[^5].
 While this is true for the overall number of fatalities, pedestrian fatalities actually saw a slight increase in this period as seen by the graph below.

 <iframe src="{{page.deaths-by-year}}" width="100%" height="420px" frameborder="0">
     Sorry, your browser doesn't support iframes.